ynchuang/Mitigating-Relational-Bias-on-Knowledge-Graphs/README.md

 # Mitigating-Relational-Bias-on-Knowledge-Graphs

 ## 1. Introduction
-This github is for the review of KDD 2022.
+This github is for the review of TPAMI.

 ## 2 Developed Environment
 - Please follow the setting in requirement.txt